6 of the Best Occupational Therapy Forums

 You will have to be a member of AOTA to use this forum, but along with access to the forum, you’ll also get these perks as an AOTA member.

-Cost: $225 per year for Occupational Therapists, $131 per year for Occupational Therapy Assistants, and $75 per year for OT students.
-These prices also include a full AOTA membership.
+Cost: $155 per year for Occupational Therapists, $130 per year for Occupational Therapy Assistants, and $75 per year for OT/OTA students.
+These prices also include the basic AOTA membership.

-You’ve probably heard of Reddit, and may have used it with various internet searches in the past, but did you know it has a thriving Occupational Therapy Subreddit of over 8,900 members?
+You’ve probably heard of Reddit, and you may have used it with various internet searches in the past, but did you know it has a thriving Occupational Therapy Subreddit (r/OccupationalTherapy) of over 26,000 members?

-In this forum, you can get lost in pretty much any occupational therapy topic, ranging from interventions, pay questions, to OT school advice and everything in between.
+In the Reddit Occupational Therapy forum, you can get lost in pretty much any OT-related topic, ranging from interventions, pay questions, setting information/tips to transition, as well as OT school advice and everything in between.
 This is one of my personal favorite forums due to how active and cost-effective it is.

 While the Student Doctor Network’s core focus is professional doctors providing information and guidance for active students, this expansive set of forums contains so much information that it’s difficult to imagine that anyone in a medical field may not be able to benefit from it or contribute to it in some way.

 The site is broken down into dozens of forums specific to a wide array of individual disciplines.
-While this site is not restricted to the occupational therapy doctorate, or even the OT/PT overlap, it provides an especially great source of information for those questions which might lie on the periphery of occupational therapy and which therefore may not be as easily answered on other OT forums.
+While this site is not restricted to the occupational therapy doctorate, it provides an especially great source of information for those questions which might lie on the periphery of occupational therapy and which therefore may not be as easily answered on other OT forums.